7thCore/isrsrv-script/README.md

 -------------------------

-# Check the wiki for detailed instructions
+Check the wiki for detailed instructions:

 [IsRSrv Script Wiki](../../wikis)